-Having a neutral accent (or as close to one as possible) will help adult ESL students make progress in their professional life as well as their social life (outside of their first language community).
+Having a neutral accent (or as close to one as possible) will help adult ESL students make progress in their professional life and social life (outside of their first language community).
 When all else is equal, an employer is more likely to promote someone, whether a native speaker or not, whose accent is easily understood.

 Many people may label someone with a heavy accent as an outsider or even less intelligent.
-An accent may not accurately reflect a person’s abilities, but it can limit his/her opportunities as a result of others’ perceptions.
+An accent may not accurately reflect a person’s abilities, but it can limit his/her opportunities due to others’ perceptions.

 But doesn’t reducing or neutralizing an accent require a speech therapist?

-Neutralizing their accents will help them communicate more effectively in social settings (think conversations, phone calls, parent-teacher meetings) and in professional environments (think presentations, working together on project with co-workers).
-It will also help them in they are planning to attend university where class participation is part of their grade and meetings with professors necessary.
+Neutralizing their accents will help them communicate more effectively in social settings (think conversations, phone calls, parent-teacher meetings) and professional environments (think presentations, working together on projects with co-workers).
+It will also help them when planning to attend university where class participation is part of their grade and meetings with professors necessary.

 - Search the internet to find the common pronunciation difficulties of your students according to their language background.